 Virtual Housing Summit

-Pinellas County and Forward Pinellas are hosting a series of 5 webinars beginning Oct.
-9 on how to create, improve and sustain homes that are affordable to our residents.
+Pinellas County and Forward Pinellas hosted a series of five webinars from October 9 to December 11, 2020, on how to create, improve and sustain homes that are affordable to our residents.

 Penny for Pinellas Affordable Housing Program